ucgmsim/nzgmdb/README.md

 ### 📝 Additional Arguments

-There is also a bunch of extra arguments that can be passed to the script to control things such as event / site filtering or number of processes to use for the given system.
+There are also a variety of extra arguments that can be passed to the script, allowing control and modification of different steps, such as event / site filtering or the number of processes to use for the given system.
 For a full list of arguments and their descriptions, run:

 ```bash